 - Provide proof of English competency, if English is not your first language, and

 - If you are an international or transfer applicant, additional requirements may apply.

 Once your completed application is received, you may be invited for a personal interview with one of our admissions representatives.

 After completion of the application process, the committee will review your application and notify you of their decision.

-RUSVM requires a minimum of 48 credits of college work, but strongly recommends that you complete your undergraduate program.
-Pre-requisite courses cannot be more than 10 years old.
+Ross requires a minimum of 48 credits of college work, but we strongly recommend that you complete your undergraduate program.
+Prerequisite courses cannot be more than 10 years old.
 The coursework should include the following:

 Two semesters of Biology (eight semester hours) with laboratory.